mattjmorrison/dotfiles/README.md

 ## Customization

-There is no need to fork this repository in order to customize it.
-Everything can be customized by leveraging the [custom-configs](https://github.com/dhcrain/dotfiles/wiki/custom-config) directory.
+There is no need to fork this repository in order to customize it. (*But I did it anyway*) Everything can be customized by leveraging the [custom-configs](https://github.com/dhcrain/dotfiles/wiki/custom-config) directory.
 You are encouraged to maintain a separate github repository of configurations for your own dotfiles.